On Tree of Life anniversary, US Jews say they feel more isolated

 Why We Wrote ThisA story focused on

-Five years ago today, the Tree of Life shooting became the worst antisemitic attack in U.S. history.
+Five years ago today, the Tree of Life synagogue shooting became the worst antisemitic attack in U.S. history.
 In Pittsburgh, Jews say they are lonelier and more afraid now – a shift from the way the community rallied around them in 2018.

 Muslim groups helped raise almost $200,000 to help the synagogue bury its dead while offering to stand guard.
 Christian congregations offered invitations to their churches and provided gifts and support.